reslp/correlate/README.md

 ============

 - R 3.2.2
-- R dependecies: devtools, phytools,reshape, ggplot2 (if you want to use the included plotting function)
+- R dependecies: devtools, phytools and reshape, ggplot2 (if you want to use the included plotting function)
 - one or more phylogenetic trees
 - characters to map